Military Planning and Conduct Capability: 2020-: First mandate extension

-EU officials have indicated that a review in 2018 might extend the MPCC's mandate to also include operations with combat elements - or so-called executive missions.
-Diplomats have also indicated that the MPCC will be 'rebranded' as the EU's Operational Headquarters (OHQ) after the British withdrawal from the Union, which was scheduled to happen on 31 October 2019.
-On 20 November 2018 the MPCC's mandate was expanded to include executive operations (i.e. with combat elements) also by the end of 2020.
+EU officials have indicated that a review in 2018 might extend the MPCC's mandate to include operations with combat elements - or so-called executive missions.
+Diplomats have indicated that the MPCC will be 'rebranded' as the EU's Operational Headquarters (OHQ) after the British withdrawal from the Union, which was scheduled to happen on 31 October 2019.
+On 20 November 2018 the MPCC's mandate was expanded to include executive operations, i.e. with combat elements, by the end of 2020.
 As such, the MPCC takes over role of the previous European Union Operations Centre (EU OPCEN).

 Second mandate extension

-A further review of the MPCC's roles and responsibilities has also been agreed with a view to completion by the end of 2020.
+A further review of the MPCC's roles and responsibilities has been agreed with a view to completion by the end of 2020.
 It is expected that the review will recommend the expansion of the MPCC's role even further and establish it as the EU military planning HQ that several member states have long hoped for and the UK has always opposed.

 This should be seen in connection with a Permanent Structured Cooperation project titled Strategic Command and Control System for CSDP Missions and Operations.
 This aims to "improve the command and control systems of EU missions and operations at the strategic level.
 Once implemented, the project will enhance the military decision-making process, improve the planning and conduct of missions, and the coordination of EU forces.
 The Strategic Command and Control (C2) System for CSDP Missions will connect users by delivering information systems and decision-making support tools that will assist strategic commanders carry out their missions.
 Integration of information systems would include intelligence, surveillance, command and control, and logistics systems."

 Structure

-The MPCC is a single military strategic command and control structure, responsible for the operational planning and conduct of military missions of up to 2500 troops.
+The MPCC is a single military strategic command and control structure, responsible for the operational planning and conduct of military missions of up to 2,500 troops.
 This includes the building up, deployment, sustaining and recovery of EU forces.
 The MPCC will at present control the three EU training missions in Central African Republic, Mali and Somalia.

 The MPCC will be reporting to the Political and Security Committee (PSC), and informing the EU Military Committee (EUMC).
-The MPCC will also cooperate with its existing civilian counterpart, the Civilian Planning and Conduct Capability (CPCC), through a Joint Support Coordination Cell (JSCC).
+The MPCC will cooperate with its existing civilian counterpart, the Civilian Planning and Conduct Capability (CPCC), through a Joint Support Coordination Cell (JSCC).

 The MPCC has a maximum of 60 personnel, in addition to personnel seconded from member states.